-Other regulators determine debt-raising costs either by using a benchmarking approach or by estimating the cost that would be incurred by a well-managed efficient benchmark business operating in a competitive market.
-As part of this review, the Commission considered how it should apply the benchmarking approach and, therefore, considered how various estimates have been determined.
+We found that other regulators determine debt-raising costs either by using a benchmarking approach or by estimating the cost that would be incurred by a well-managed efficient benchmark business operating in a competitive market.
+In this review, we considered how we should apply the benchmarking approach and how various estimates have been determined.

-The Commission found that the rationale for using a debt-raising cost of 0.125 per cent dates back to work undertaken by the ACCC in the early 2000s.51 The Commission found that the 0.125 per cent figure was based on figures provided to the ACCC by Westpac in 2002.52 This figure was examined in an Allen Consulting Group's report in 2004, which noted that an allowance of 0.125 per cent was likely to have been overstated.
+We found that the rationale for using a debt-raising cost of 0.125 per cent dates back to work by the ACCC in the early 2000s.
+47 The 0.125 per cent figure was based on information provided to the ACCC by Westpac in 2002.
+48 This figure was examined in an Allen Consulting Group's report in 2004, which noted that an allowance of 0.125 per cent was likely to have been overstated.
 Specifically, Allen Consulting Group stated that:

-- The ACCC had inappropriately included a dealer swap margin in 2004, resulting in a double count.53 - Without a swap margin, the ACCC's estimate would have been about 0.075 per cent (which was closer to other estimates sourced by the ACCC from banks at the time).54
+- The ACCC had inappropriately included a dealer swap margin in 2004, resulting in a double count.
+49 - Without a swap margin, the ACCC's estimate would have been about 0.075 per cent (which was closer to other estimates sourced by the ACCC from banks at the time).
+50

 The QCA had concerns about the inclusion of the swap margin and the age of the 0.125 per cent estimate.
 The QCA engaged PwC to prepare updated advice on debt-raising costs.
 PwC found that debt-raising costs were within the range of 0.09 to 0.108 per cent.
-PwC's method used the same cost categories identified by Allen Consulting Group in 2004; that is, it excluded the dealer swap margin that resulted in double counting.55
+PwC's method used the same cost categories identified by Allen Consulting Group in 2004; that is, it excluded the dealer swap margin that resulted in double counting.51

-The Commission considers that Allen Consulting Group's 2004 study is still relevant and fit-for-purpose as its method has been used to estimate debt-raising costs regularly over the past decade - including Deloitte's
+We considered that Allen Consulting Group's 2004 study is still relevant and fit-for-purpose as its method has been used to estimate debt-raising costs regularly over the past decade - including Deloitte's 2010 estimate, 52 PwC's 201153 and 201354 estimates, the ERA's estimates in 201355 and 2019, 56 and the AER's estimate in 2019.
+57